 With some sadness but with the excitement of freedom at the same time, I've disabled the ability to download Battle Blog source code, thus ceasing open distribution.
 I'm doing this in order to assist in Battle Blog implementations as a vendor providing service to customers, and, to concentrate future Battle Blog development at a pace and at a level of tinkering more suited to my own proprietary purposes.

 In these contemporary times when anyone blogging is probably doing it on WordPress anyway, I know this will not be a major setback to the blogging community.
 Few individuals have been downloading it in the past few years and enterprise level interest waned away completely longer ago than that.
 In its heyday it was rewarding to discover new users and new purposes for Battle Blog.
-The family using it to communicate out about their sick daughter comes to mind (this was pre-Facebook), and I was flattered when a talented one-time VP of a major camera manufacturer adopted it for use as part of a national tech website where users were driven in by regular USA Today newspaper campaigns.
+The family using it to communicate out about their sick daughter comes to mind (this was pre-Facebook), and I was flattered when a talented one-time VP of a major camera manufacturer adopted it for use as part of a national traffic campaign driven by USA Today circulars.
 That was pretty cool!
 Indeed, for classic ASP die hards this has been and still is a great little blogging platform.

 As I said, Battle Blog will still be available as a managed service.
 For reasons of liability protection and others I will not release the code to new customers moving forward but rather host and manage a running implementation on their behalf.
 Just use the contact page to send me a synopsis of your requirements and we'll discuss arrangements from there.
 Realistically I expect I will only be using it to propagate my own vast online publishing empire of which I do not actually have.
 Yet.
 And if you are running Battle Blog, feel free to fork away.
-With so little demand there has not been to provide much support, but I will keep the Google Group active and respond to anything that pops up to be as helpful as I can.
+I will keep the Google Group active and respond to anything that pops up to be as helpful as I can.

 In fact as for this very site itself, I will keep it up and running, trying to convert it to a topographical publication dealing with the practice and issues of blogging.
 After so many years of doing it myself I believe I might have a thing or two to say about it one way or another and be able to coach newcomers to the craft.